How can I understand global university rankings?

 Answer

-While the University of Manchester recognises that global university rankings reflect only part of what we value, they remain influential in higher education—shaping institutional reputation, informing prospective students, and supporting benchmarking efforts.
+While the University of Manchester recognises that global rankings reflect only part of what we value as an institution, they remain influential.
+Rankings play a role in shaping reputation, guiding prospective students, supporting international partnerships, and enabling benchmarking across institutions.

 Times Higher Education (THE) World University Rankings

-• Assesses performance across teaching, research, citations, industry income, and international outlook
+• Measures performance across teaching, research, citations, industry income, and international outlook

-• SciVal provides data aligned with THE's research and citation indicators
+• SciVal provides aligned metrics to support analysis of research and citation components

 QS World University Rankings

-• Combines metrics on academic reputation, employer reputation, citations per faculty, and internationalisation
+• Based on academic reputation, employer reputation, citations per faculty, and internationalisation

 Understanding the Shanghai / ARWU Ranking